Anaana's Tent: Release

 The first season was aired on APTN.
 The season ran in Inuktitut starting May 12, 2018.
 It was then aired on APTN in English starting September 15, 2018.
 All episodes are currently available to watch in both languages on the APTN kids website.

 The second season originally aired on APTN.
 The season began in Inuktitut starting February 15, 2020.
 It was then aired on APTN in English starting May 17, 2020.

 As of 2020, the show is available for streaming in Canada on APTN Lumi, CBC Gem and IsumaTV.

+The characters of Ukaliq and Kalla have also been spun off into their own animated series, Ukaliq and Kalla.